OTV Weekend Report

 Philipine Embassy closes in July

 Consular services at the Philippine embassy in Palau remain available until they shut down in July.
-Filipinos who wish to avail of passport, sildenafil consular assistance and other services can still go to the embassy while these are still in operation.
+Filipinos who wish to avail of passport, consular assistance and other services can still go to the embassy while these are still in operation.
 The DFA will close the Philippine Embassies in Koror, Palau, Saipan and eight other locations.
 The first batch of posts will be closed in July and the rest in October after which the honorary consuls or nearby Philippine embassies of consulates will assume jurisdiction and will continue to provide the same services for Filipinos.
 The decision to shut down of these missions was primarily due to the need to maximize government resources and to bolster operation of its other embassies and consulates where there are more Filipinos, especially in the Middle East.

 PCC Telethon